Dagi4g/smis_app/README.md

 ## Overview

 This is an **offline, standalone School Management Information System (SMIS)** designed for high school teachers and administrators.
-The MVP focuses on **attendance management**, allowing teachers to mark attendance for students per section and per day using an **Ethiopian calendar UI**.
+The MVP focuses on **attendance management** as well as **mark managment** , allowing teachers to mark attendance for students per section and per day using an **Ethiopian calendar UI**.

-The system uses **Python, Kivy, SQLite, and Peewee** for rapid desktop development, and **Passlib** for secure password storage and authentication.
+The system uses **Python, Kivy, SQLite, and SQlalchemy** for rapid desktop development, and **Passlib** for secure password storage and authentication.

 ---